THE HAN RIVER SPORTING LIFESTYLE IN SEOUL

 Installed outdoor fitness stations with a ‘scenic’ view on the Gangbyeon expressway.

-Parks – Yeouido Business District
+Parkland – Yeouido Business District

 The network of cycling and running trails is also connected with several riverside parks and recreational areas.
 The largest park area is the World Cup Park, which was designed for the 2002 Soccer World Cup.
 It is located in the eastern outskirts of the city (in the Mapo-Gu district) and it includes a soccer field, basketball courts, baseball fields, track and field stadium, golf course, skate park and jogging trails.